 Minerals and metals in Canada

 Key strengths of Canada’s mineral sector include abundant mineral and metal resources, sustainable mineral development, sophisticated financial institutions, broad expertise in geoscience and an extensive science and technology network.
-Canada is the largest producer of potash worldwide, second-largest for uranium, third-largest for diamonds, fourth for primary aluminum, and fifth for nickel production globally.
+Canada is the largest producer of potash worldwide, second-largest for uranium, third-largest for diamonds, and fourth for primary aluminum.

 Forest industry in Canada